 Food & Drink

 Outside the hotels most restaurants are either Indian or Lebanese, with Omani cuisine noticeably absent.
 Traditional Omani cuisine is fairly simple, but by using various marinades and impregnating meat with spices, the result is a mouth-watering concoction which stimulates the taste buds.
 Chicken, fish and mutton are regularly used in dishes.
 Rice is used widely and is served in a variety of ways, from steamed to elaborate concoctions bursting with meat and vegetables.
-Breads range from the plain to those flavoured with dates, sesame, thyme and garlic.
-For desert, Omani halwa, or sweetmeat, is a traditional favourite.
-A favourite drink is laban, a salty buttermilk.
-Yoghurt drinks, flavoured with cardamom and pistachio nuts are also very popular.
+Breads range from the plain to those flavored with dates, sesame, thyme and garlic.
+For desert, Omani halwa, or sweetmeat, is a traditional favorite.
+A favorite drink is laban, a salty buttermilk.
+Yogurt drinks, flavored with cardamom and pistachio nuts are also very popular.

 The official currency is the Omani Rial (OR).
 One Rial is split into 1000 baisa (bz).
 ATMs & credit cards are widespread in Oman and many of them, particularly those belonging to HSBC, are tied into international systems.
 The most popular card in Oman is Visa but Mastercard is also accepted.